Anatomic vs Reverse Shoulder Replacement: What’s Right for You

 Understanding Shoulder Replacement Surgery

+Patients in Sacramento often consider shoulder replacement when pain and limited mobility begin affecting daily activities or athletic performance.
 Shoulder replacement surgery, or shoulder arthroplasty, involves replacing the damaged parts of the shoulder joint with prosthetic implants.
 This procedure is typically recommended when arthritis, severe fractures, or rotator cuff injuries cause debilitating pain and loss of function that no longer respond to conservative treatments like injections, medication, or physical therapy.

 There are two primary types of replacement surgeries performed today: anatomic total shoulder arthroplasty and reverse shoulder arthroplasty.
 While both aim to reduce pain and restore function, their designs and applications differ significantly.